tinta/ALLegalsScraper/readme.md

 `npm start`
 Allows access to data interface on port 3000

+`npm run build`
+Minify JS and CSS into `app/public` dir.
+Required after changes to JS or CSS.

 `npm run scraper`
 Runs scraper (takes a couple of minutes)